arduino/ArduinoCore-samd/README.md

 #### OS X

+UNTESTED
 1. As of this writing, only the 256 KB chip variants work with the OS X version of the upload tool, bossac.
 2. First, you will need to open boards.txt and change mattairtech_mt_d21e_bl8k.upload.tool to equal arduino:bossac.
 3. Open platform.txt and change tools.bossac.path to equal{runtime.tools.bossac-1.6.1-arduino.path}.
 4. No driver installation is needed.
+5. Plug in the board.
 You may get a dialog box asking if you wish to open the “Network Preferences”:
    * Click the "Network Preferences..." button, then click "Apply".
    * The board will show up as “Not Configured”, but it will work fine.
 5. Continue with SAMD Core Installation below.

 ### SAMD Core Installation